adamvinueza/notes/README.md

+# Notes

+After finding myself duck-duck-going (ducking?) the same thing a bunch of times, searching my browser history for the same thing I searched for three weeks ago, etc., I (_finally_) decided to start putting those things onto this page.
+Think of it as my auxiliary long-term memory.

-# I keep forgetting I am on a different branch, so ...
+##I keep forgetting I am on a different branch, so ...

 Calling it `git-master-pull` and sticking it in `~/bin`: